huihongxiao/vmware-nsx/README.rst

 To accomplish similar things in OpenStack, this repository will use OpenStack Neutron to call the 3rd-party SDN controller and vCenter API.
+So that 3rd-party SDN controller can work well with VMware VDS.

 Several things need to be considered.